Woolfrey/woolfrey.github.io/_posts/2024-07-17-solve-every-control-problem.md

 [^4] Whitney, D. E. (1969).
 Resolved motion rate control of manipulators and human prostheses.
 IEEE Transactions on man-machine systems, 10(2), 47-53.

 [^5] Whitney, D. E. (1972).
 The mathematics of coordinated control of prosthetic arms and manipulators.

+# Conclusion

+Many theoretical control courses, and research articles on control, begin with the conclusion.
+That is, by stating some sort of control law $\mathbf{u}(\mathbf{x,\dot{x}},\mathrm{t})$ and then inviting the student/reader to see how it leads to stability of a control problem.

+Instead, it is more intuitive, and straightforward to:
+1. Start by expressing the control problem in terms of _error_ from desired position,
+2. Seeing how this error evolves over time, and
+3. Choosing the control input so that the error decays.

+Importantly, step 3 follows that same equations of motion that we can observe in many natural, physical phenomena in our daily lives.
+This leads to control equations that are easy to interpret.

+Moreover, this simple process allows us to solve a variety of control problems - including trajectory tracking, or following moving targets.

+Next time we will see how to apply the same principle to nonlinear systems.